-Why Is It So Important to Eat Your Veggies?
+Why Is It So Important to Eat Your Fruits & Veggies?

-Just when we were getting used to the idea of eating “5-a-Day,” guidelines now recommend consuming eight or more fruits and vegetable servings a day.
+Just when we were getting used to the idea of eating “5-a-Day,” guidelines now recommend consuming eight or more fruits & veggies a day.
 That comes out to about 4 ½ cups a day.
 Few of us eat that much and that’s too bad because fruits and vegetables provide lots of vitamins, minerals and other natural substances that help maintain good health and even reduce certain health risks.

 The best vegetables are the ones you’re actually going to eat!
 This list of the top ten most nutritious vegetables will get you started:

 - Brussels Sprouts

 Most vegetables are naturally low in fat and calories and loaded with nutrition.
 Here are some veggie powerhouses.

 - Potassium – sweet potatoes, white potatoes, white beans, tomatoes, greens, soybeans, lima beans, spinach, lentils, kidney beans